 Phishing emails try to trick victims into giving out their personal information.

-They may look like they’re coming from a trusted sender, but they may have a link that—if you click it—will attempt to steal and compromise your information.
+Such emails may look like they’re coming from a trusted sender, but they may have a link that—if you click it—will attempt to steal and compromise your information.

 5 ways to recognize a possible phishing email